AnonymousPenguins/Proj-batchmain/README.md

 # mtg-lifecount
-Branch focusing on life counter for use in keeping record of life points in MTG Authors,
+Branch focusing on life counter for use in keeping record of life points in MTG.
+Authors,